krishna4157/react-native-phone-with-flag/README.md

 required Props and its datatypes :

-1.  placeHolder  : null or Integer
+1. placeHolder  : '' or String

 2. getNum            : func()
                         .returns data that is given in input field.